tnier01/BirdiaryStationESP32/GetStarted.md

     - You need to create a [Birdiary Station instance](https://www.wiediversistmeingarten.org/view/createstation) and insert the corresponding ID in the ```config.h``` as variable ```Server_Station_Id```.
 If you visit your station you can find the ID in the ```URL```: https://www.wiediversistmeingarten.org/view/station/*EXAMPLE-BIRDIARY-STATION-ID*.
     ```Server_Station_Id``` = ```EXAMPLE-BIRDIARY-STATION-ID```
 - Upload the program to the ESP32 and check in the Serial Monitor whether everything works.
 A [HowTo](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/#run-your-first-blink-program) for uploading a program is available.
+- Calibration of the balance
+    - A calibration weight half the value range of the strain gauge should be used.
+    - Load the strain gauge with the calibration weight and read the value displayed in the serial monitor.
+    - In order to proceed, define the weight of the calibration weight as ```Calibration_Weight``` and the previously displayed value in the serial monitor as ```Terminal_Weight``` in grams in the [config.h](/main/config.h).
+    - The modified program should then be re-uploaded to the ESP32.

 ## Concluding Remarks
 - Unfortunately, there are currently only instructions for the hardware design of the birdhouse based on the Raspberry Pi ([Birdiary Manual](https://docs.google.com/document/d/1ItowLull5JF3irzGtbR-fCmgelG3B7DSaU1prOeQXA4/)).
 Nevertheless, you can use these instructions as a starting point if you also want to build a birdhouse adapted for ESP32.
 It is likely that adjustments will be necessary to attach the sensors.